EPCCed/eidf-docs/docs/safe-haven-services/open-ondemand/getting-started.md

 This walkthrough is centred around three apps:

 * [Run Batch Container](apps/batch-container-app.md) runs a software container on a back-end.
 This app is designed to run batch containers, those that perform some computational or data-related task without human interaction when they are running.
 * [Run JupyterLab Container](apps/jupyter-app.md) runs an interactive JupyterLab service, within a container, on a back-end.
-Please be reassured that no Python knowledge is assumed or required!
+Please be reassured that for this 'getting started' guide no Python knowledge is assumed or required!
 * [Active Jobs](apps/active-jobs.md) allows you to see which of your jobs have been submitted, are running, or have completed.

 ---